 Look at verse 7 - God acknowledges the hostile plan of Ahaz' enemies, but then flatly states, "It shall not stand, neither shall it come to pass."
-And so, the main reason Ahaz had to set aside his fears is because God had made a promise to him, a promise that his enemies would be thwarted.
-And that promise was in large measure based on another one of God's promises, one much older, one that had endured across many generations.
+The reason Ahaz should not fear is because God has made a promise to him, a promise that his enemies would be thwarted.
+And that promise is in large measure based on another one of God's promises, one much older and more enduring.